-Miss T Johnson, SENco is responsible for co coordinating Individual Health Care Plans.
+Miss Johnson our SENco is responsible for co coordinating Individual Health Care Plans.

 The Academy takes advice and guidance from the school nurse and other medical professionals as required.
 The Academy also encourages self- administration of medication when possible.
-Contact details for our School Nurse can be requested from Mrs J Walton, Designated Safeguarding Lead.
+Contact details for our School Nurse can be requested from Miss Johnson.